 2.2 If it is discovered that your application contains material inaccuracies or fraudulent information, or that significant information has been omitted from your application form, the institution may withdraw or amend your Offer, or terminate your registration at the institution, according to the circumstances, without liability to you.

 2.3 The Offer the institution makes to you will be conditional or unconditional.
-If your Offer is conditional, the institution will set out the conditions which you will need to fulfill in order to be admitted onto your chosen programme.
-If your first language is not English, your offer may be partly conditional upon you also passing an English language test, as specified by the institution.
+If your Offer is conditional, the institution will set out the conditions which you will need to fulfil in order to be admitted onto your chosen programme.
+If your first language is not English, your Offer may be conditional upon you also passing an English language test, as specified by the institution.